Travel report: The Five Rivers Cycle Route

 Day 1: Arrival in Nuremberg

-The beautiful private hotel "Prinzregent" in a prime location directly at the Pegnitz River lacked a staffed reception desk, but by entering a code, the door opened.
-Our travel documents were on display.
-Unfortunately, we couldn´t park the car at the hotel parking lot for a week, so we had to park it about one km away in a parking lot at the Wöhrder Wiese on the banks of the Pegnitz.
-We were not entirely comfortable with this, because at night our car would perhaps be the only one there.
+The beautiful private hotel "Prinzregent" in a prime location directly on the Pegnitz River did not have a manned reception desk, but the door opened when we entered a code.
+Our travel documents were available.
+Unfortunately, we couldn't leave the car in the hotel parking lot for a week and had to park it about a kilometer away in a parking lot on the Wöhrder Wiese on the banks of the Pegnitz.
+We weren't entirely comfortable with this, as our car might have been the only one there at night.
 For six whole nights.

-There was still time for a sightseeing tour.
-The entrance from the parks of the Pegnitz through a gate of the city wall offered an unusually beautiful view of the old town, which we could of course admire only fragmentarily.
-On Mondays the Germanic National Museum is closed.
-And so there was no opportunity to visit it today, nor in a week.
-Back to the hotel we walked along the river Pegnitz to the subway station Wöhrder Wiese.
-We should have remembered that better, because we should start from there the next morning.
+There was still time for a tour of the city.
+The entrance from the Pegnitz parks through a gate in the city wall offered an unusually beautiful view of the old town, which we were of course only able to admire in fragments.
+The Germanic National Museum is closed on Mondays.
+So there was no opportunity to visit it today or in a week's time.
+We walked back to the hotel along the Pegnitz to the Wöhrder Wiese subway station.
+We'd better have made a note of this, as we were due to start from there the next morning.

-At the hotel, we looked at the very good maps, a foldable waterproof map, the ring binder with hotel directions, and a Leporello (a foldable booklet in the shape of a long strip folded accordion-style) with particularly detailed maps.
-Opera connoisseurs may think of the register of sins of Don Giovanni laid out in this way, performed by servant Leporello in the so-called Leporello aria.
+In the hotel, we looked at the very good map material, a foldable waterproof map, the ring binder with the hotel directions and a Leporello (a foldable booklet in the form of a long strip folded up like an accordion) with particularly detailed maps.
+Opera connoisseurs may be reminded of the register of sins in Don Giovanni, performed by servant Leporello in the so-called Leporello aria.

 Show more Show less